-Due to the outbreak of COVID-19 and its rapid global spread, the assembly of electronic products will not be connected due to the city blockade, resulting in chaos and link problems in the industrial supply chain.
-As a result, the global auto parts, semiconductor, and electronics industries are exposed to highly uncertain risks.
-To this end, the global supply chain is an issue that everyone re-examines.
+Due to the outbreak of COVID-19 and its rapid global spread, the global auto parts, semiconductor, and electronics industries have been exposed to highly uncertain risks.
+Global supply chain logistics is an issue that everyone has had to reexamine.

-COVID-19 has disrupted entire supply chains around the world, which continue to be disrupted as the global response to COVID-19 evolves.
-Distribution companies have been grappling with new demands and obstacles to keep goods moving.
+COVID-19 has disrupted entire supply chains around the world, and companies continue to grapple with new demands and obstacles to keep goods moving.

-The China city of Wuhan, a manufacturing hub for the automotive and semiconductor industries, was the initial epicenter of the COVID-19 outbreak, with the China's government shutting down much of the region, putting much of the world's supply chain under enormous pressure.
+The China city of Wuhan, a manufacturing hub for the automotive and semiconductor industries, was the initial epicenter of the COVID-19 outbreak.
+The China's government shutting down much of the region put much of the world's supply chain under enormous pressure.
 As a major player in global value chains, China produces most of the components for consumer and industrial products, which are shipped to the rest of the world for assembly.
-This is an important role, and any obstruction to the flow of these components will have a significant impact.
+This component production plays is an important role in the global economy, and any obstruction to the flow of these components will have a significant impact.

 Supply Chains Face Global Challenges:

-The COVID-19 epidemic will affect the global economy, because the current transportation network is very developed, which will accelerate the spread of the epidemic and mean that the impact on the supply chain is not only regional but comprehensive.
-As a result, challenges to consumer transportation restrictions, labor and material shortages, rigorous monitoring of logistics processes, and closures of transportation hubs and borders will all compound to amplify the impact.
-Especially for many small and medium-sized business owners, they are facing the risk of being unable to start construction, importing materials, and shipping goods, subsequent breach of contract disputes, inability to pay salaries, and loan problems.
+The COVID-19 pandemic has affected all areas of the global economy.
+Highly developed transportation networks accelerated the spread of the pandemic.
+As a result, challenges to consumer transportation, labor and material shortages, rigorous monitoring of logistics processes, and closures of transportation hubs and borders have amplified the impact.
+Small and medium-sized business owners, are especially facing the risk of being unable to start construction, import materials, and ship goods, resulting in subsequent contract disputes, inability to pay salaries, and loan financing problems.

 How COVID-19 is Affecting Global Supply Chains?